thewebchameleon/Template.MVC/README.md

 # Template.MVC
-this is what I use when starting new ASP.NET Core MVC projects
+this is a template for ASP.NET Core 3.0 applications using MVC